jmcdaniel-cl/plaid-sdk-php/README.md

 ## Errors

-All unsuccessfull (non 2xx) responses will throw a `PlaidRequestException`.
+All unsuccessful (non 2xx) responses will throw a `PlaidRequestException`.
 The full response object is available via the `getResponse()` method.